Frequently Asked Questions

 - Guest teachers every term

 - Being part of a choir that signed the Black Voices Matter pledge

 - When we sing in person, we guarantee two performances per term

 What’s your refund policy?

-You may cancel your annual membership at any time.
-You simply stop the monthly payments.
-If you’ve paid the lump sum, you will be refunded the unused portion of the tuition, minus a $50 cancellation fee.
+Your annual membership can be cancelled at any time.
+You simply stop the monthly payments in Chorus Connection.
+If you’ve paid the lump sum, you will be refunded the unused portion of the tuition, minus a $50 admin fee.
 All cancellations need to be requested in writing.